 All Community nursing team members should print their individual caseload at the start of each shift before they visit any patients.

 Staff must use the print-out as a means of recording their visits until they return to the office and record the details electronically.
-See Printing your Individual Caseload.
+See Printing your Individual Caseload, Recording Contact on an Intervention.

 In order for the Community app to record and document all care that patients receive from their Community nursing team, any contact that Community staff have with patients must be electronically recorded.